27 Epic Things to Do in Cabo San Lucas (and Beyond)

 A whale shark in La Paz with its mouth wide open

-Whale sharks aren’t whales – or sharks.
-They’re actually the largest fish in the world, growing up to 40 feet long in size.
+Whale sharks aren’t whales.
+They’re the largest sharks in the world, growing up to 40 feet long in size.

-Between October and February, whale sharks gather to feed in the Bay of La Paz, about a 2-hour drive from Cabo San Lucas.
+Between October and February, they gather in the Bay of La Paz, about a 2-hour drive from Cabo San Lucas – offering a once-in-lifetime opportunity to swim with them.

 The whale sharks are huge, but not dangerous (Credit: Visit Baja California Sur)

-Whale sharks feed close to the surface, so what’s amazing is that you swim almost within touching distance of them.
-(But don’t – touching them can hurt their skin.)
+Whale sharks feed close to the surface, so what’s amazing is that you swim almost within arm’s reach.
+(But remember, no touching, as this can hurt their skin.)

 8) Splash out on a splurgey hotel